Welcome

 Support Enforcement

 The support enforcement court ensures that the non-custodial parent contributes to the health and welfare of each of their children.
+It also ensures that the children are taken care of properly with the funds which are given and shared.
+Both parents are to support the needs of the kids they produced.

 Criminal Defense